enthought/mayavi/docs/source/mayavi/overview.rst

      :ref:`creating data sources with mlab <mlab_data_source>`, or simply the 3D plotting functions: :ref:`mlab_plotting_functions`).

-Aternatively, if you whish to gain a deeper understanding by creating VTK data structures or files, more information on datasets in general is available in the :ref:`data-structures-used-by-mayavi` section.
+Alternatively, if you wish to gain a deeper understanding by creating VTK data structures or files, more information on datasets in general is available in the :ref:`data-structures-used-by-mayavi` section.